FLHCore/meta-mg1-environment/README.md

 - Any distro configuration
 - Any Yocto version (kirkstone+)

 The key is that it only adds features without changing the base configuration.

+## 🔧 Troubleshooting

+If you encounter layer dependency errors:
+1. Make sure `meta-webserver` is added before `meta-mg1-environment`
+2. Check that all layers are in the correct order
+3. Verify layer compatibility with `bitbake-layers show-layers`